 What is the product backlog and how to optimize it?

-More and more software development companies use Scrum management methodology nowadays, where teams complete work in two-week sprints to continually develop a product instead of releasing whole products at once.
+More and more software development companies use Scrum management methodology nowadays letting their teams split the work scope into two-week sprints and continually develop a product instead of releasing whole deliverables at once.

 As in any project management methodology, the organization of the processes is key.
 A Scrum product backlog is an essential tool that helps to deal with that.

 A well-prioritized product backlog not only makes release and iteration planning easier.
-It broadcasts all the things your team intends to spend time on.
-It also helps to set expectations with stakeholders and other teams.
+It also broadcasts all the things your team intends to spend time on.
+In addition, stakeholders and teams can balance their expectations.